graphcommerce-org/graphcommerce/docs/framework/config.md

 Product filters with better UI for mobile and desktop.

-@experimental This is an experimental feature and may change in the future.

 #### `productRoute: String`

 By default we route products to /p/[url] but you can change this to /product/[url] if you wish.